slavun / Adobe Stock

 Gel stain is a type of stain that tends to be thicker than regular staining products.
 Like paint, most surfaces don’t absorb gel stain.
 In comparison to paint, gel stain:

 - Absorbs evenly across porous and non-porous spots

 - Much more DIY friendly

 - Doesn’t run, but can glob up in corners of the wood

 - Still shows wood grain, but not as well as regular stain

 Stain and varnish are sometimes mistaken for the same thing.
 Although they are sometimes combined, they are different products.
 While stain absorbs into the wood’s surface and enhances its hue and grain, varnish sits on top of the surface and can diminish the grain appearance in favor of a more matte or glossy appearance.

 Are white cabinets more expensive?

-Yes, you can paint over a stain if you prepare it properly.
-Preparation typically includes cleaning, sanding and priming.
-In some cases, you may need to strip off varnish.
-However, there are paint products that contain bonding additives which eliminate the need to sand and prime.
+Yes, you can paint over a stained cabinet if you prepare it properly.
+Preparation typically includes cleaning, sanding, and priming.
+In some cases, you may need to strip off the varnish.
+However, there are paint products that contain bonding additives that eliminate the need to sand and prime.